-Job Estimated Range of Hours Average Post- No. Job Description Type of Training No. of Trainees Class / Lab CBT Cost per Trainee Retention Wage 1 Retrainee Priority SB<100 Business Skills Comm Skills PL-Business Skills PL-Comm.
-Skills OSHA 10/30 15 8-200 Weighter 30 - \$690 \$25.00 2 Retrainee Job Creation Priority SB<100 Business Skills Comm Skills PL-Business Skills PL-Comm.
-Skills OSHA 10/30 2 8-200 Weighter 30 • \$690 \$17.81
+Job No. Job Description Type of Training Estimated No. of Trainees Rang Hou Class / Lab Average Cost per Trainee Post- Retention Wage 1 Retrainee Priority SB<100 Business Skills Comm Skills PL-Business Skills PL-Comm.
+Skills OSHA 10/30 15 8-200 Weighte 30 • \$690 \$25.00 2 Retrainee Job Creation Priority SB<100 Business Skills Comm Skills PL-Business Skills PL-Comm.
+Skills OSHA 10/30 2 8-200 Weighte 30 • \$690 \$17.81

 Minimum Wage by County: Job Number 1: (Retrainee) - \$21.57/ hr. for Orange County; Job Number 2: (Job Creation) - \$17.81/ hr. for Orange County.

-Health Benefits: Used to meet the Post-Retention Wage?: □ Yes ⋈ No Although employer provides health benefits, they are not being used to meet the Post-Retention Wage.
+Health Benefits: Used to meet the Post-Retention Wage?: □ Yes ⊠ No

+Although employer provides health benefits, they are not being used to meet the Post-Retention Wage.

-Year Company Founded: 2019 Company Headquarters: Single location Facility location(s will occur s) where t raining Brea, CA (Orange County) Nature of Busines SS: Darin Fong & Associates, Inc. Construction Structural Engineers (DFA) is a structural engineering firm that specializes in ground up construction, improvements, seismic retrofits remodels.
-Known as the "Design Team", DFA listed as the Structural Engineer of Record (S and \ is responsible for sealing drawings, reports or documents for projects handled by the firm.
-Customer Base: Customers include the Goodman Commerce Center Eastvale, Martin Luther King Jr. Community Health Medical Offices, ALDO Regional Headquarters and Distribution Center, and the Skechers Logistics Facility Expansion (currently under construction.) =:== =: Eastvale, Martin Luther King Jr. Community Health Medical Offices, ALDO Regional Headquarters and Distribution Center, and the Skechers Logistics Customer Base: Customers include the Goodman Commerce Center Eastvale, Martin Luther King Jr. Community Health Medical Offices, ALDO Regional Headquarters and Distribution Center, and the Skechers Logistics
+Year Company Founded: 2019 Company Headquarters: X Single location Facility location(s will occur) where tr aining Brea, CA (Orange County)

+Nature of Business: • Darin Fong & Associates, Inc. Construction Structural Engineers (DFA) is a structural engineering firm that specializes in ground up construction, improvements, seismic retrofits and remodels.
+Known as the "Design Team', DFA is listed as the Structural Engineer of Record (SEOR)

-Business / Industry Needs / DFA's has seen an increase in demand for its Changes services.
+Engineers ET22-0264 responsible for sealing drawings, reports or documents for projects handled by the firm.
+Customer Base: Customers include the Goodman Commerce Center Eastvale, Martin Luther King Jr. Community Health Medical Offices, ALDO Regional Headquarters and Distribution Center, and the Skechers Logistics Facility Expansion (currently under construction.)
+Business / Industry Needs / Changes DFA's has seen an increase in demand for its services.
 As a result, the company has expanded its offerings to include retrofit and carbon footprint upgrades to older equipment.
 As such, all employees must be up to speed on industry standards, laws, regulations and practices ensure the company can continue to secure-projects in the future as well as provide cost effective solutions to its clients.
 As standards are constantly evolving, so too has technology and software.
 The company is now in the process of introducing new technology ensure DFA can continue to provide the best level of cost efficient service to its clients.
 Finally, DFA is a relatively new company and is seeking to introduce a training plan.